Esukhia/teachingtibetan.com/docs/reception/reading_info_argument.md

 <!-- div:right-panel -->

-> Can identify the subject of a video document on the basis of visual information and previous knowledge.
+> Can understand the simplest informational material such as a fast-food restaurant menu illustrated with photos or an illustrated story formulated in very simple everyday words/signs.

 <details>